Humpback whales in Greenland

 This is true in June in particular, when the small fish of the salmon family, the capelin, come close to the coast to spawn.
 The humpback whales can chase the capelin into the shallow water, sucking the fish into their enormous mouths.
 Where other types of whales are known for beaching themselves in shallow waters, the humpback whale has a distinct ability to avoid beaching.

 One characteristic of the humpback whale is the unique black and white pattern that is found on its fluke.
-The patterns are used by researchers to identify individuals and this makes it possible to collect information about the migration of humpback whales and their preferences for certain areas.
+The patterns are used by researchers to identify individuals.
+This makes it possible to collect information about the migration of humpback whales and their preferences for certain areas.

 - Latin name: Megaptera novaeangliae